100% P&T Playbook

 • Make sure you're enrolled in VA health care and your VHIC is up to date.

-• Start CHAMPVA applications for spouse and kids (gather marriage / birth / student documentation).
+• Start CHAMPVA applications for spouse and kids.

-• If you’ve got kids headed to school, explore DEA (Chapter 35) now — don’t wait until the semester starts.
+• If kids are headed to school, explore DEA (Chapter 35) now.

-• If you have federal student loans, check your eligibility for TPD discharge and start the process.
+• If you have federal student loans, check eligibility for TPD discharge.

-• Tell your lender you’re funding-fee exempt before you get deep into any VA mortgage pre-approval.
+• Tell your lender you're funding-fee exempt before pre-approval.

 • Apply for your free Access Pass for federal lands and parks.

-• Run the D4V compensation calculator with your dependents and any potential SMC — know what your check should be.
+• Run the D4V compensation calculator with dependents and any potential SMC.

-• Use the State Benefits Finder to map out property tax relief, vehicle perks, and tuition deals in your state.
+• Use the State Benefits Finder to map out property tax relief, vehicle perks, and tuition deals.

 FAQ